Why study Business at Warwick?

 Some of our recent graduate destinations include:

 Trading Analyst, Goldman Sachs; Finance Analyst, Amazon; Logistics Analyst, Jaguar Landrover; Assistant Auditor, KPMG Audit LLP; Merchandising Executive, Abercrombie & Fitch.
 Some graduates have chosen to start their own businesses or work with other start-ups.

-You must must also have a GCSE grade A in Mathematics and GCSE grade A in at least one humanities or social science subject.
+You must also have a GCSE grade A in Mathematics and GCSE grade A in at least one humanities or social science subject.

 Degree of Bachelor of Science (BSc)